Home

 Web-based 3D and AR viewer from Enhance

 “Web-based AR experiences ensure immediacy, convenience and allow for large-scale distribution,” explains Muñoz.
-“Since the experience can be consumed as a website, companies don’t have to invest in building complex and costly apps, and there is no need for their customers to download additional apps, which removes another layer of friction.
+“Since the experience can be consumed as a website, companies don’t have to invest in building complex and costly apps, and there is no need for their customers to download additional apps, which contributes to creating a great customer experience by removing an additional layer of friction.
 Even devices that are a few years old have built-in AR capabilities, meaning customers can access the new service instantly.”

 Timeframes to execute and implement 3D and AR